Technical vehicles –

-SOCOM operates hundreds of technical vehicles in scores of countries, but they’re looking to standardize things.
+SOCOM operates hundreds of them in scores of countries, but they’re looking to standardize things.
 A vehicle rodeo scheduled for 2019 is hoped to dial in the search for PB-NSCV SOF Technical Kits.
+Read more below.

 It’s Not A Pick-Up; It’s A PB-NSCV